Skip to content

 How does this method shape Melolingua?

-Melolingua turns real-life situations into short story sessions: read the scene, listen line by line, reveal translation only when needed, then shadow and speak reusable phrases from the same story.
+Melolingua turns real-life situations into story sessions: read, listen, reveal translation when needed, then shadow reusable phrases from the same scene.

 Q04